Article ID: 1473 - Last Modified: January 23, 2014

 The archive should be named jobid

 -archive.tarball, where jobid is the ID of the job that you selected to generate the archive.
-The archive should be in the current directory on Linux, or on the desktop on Windows.
+The archive should be in the current directory on Linux or Mac, or on the desktop on Windows.

 You can use an FTP client like FileZilla or WinSCP if you wish.
 If prompted, the user name is 'anonymous' and the password is your email address.
 Once you are connected to the FTP site, make sure that you change to the